All Episodes

 You're kidding me.

-I no idea it's here.
+I had no idea it's here.

 Unbelievable.

-Anyway, all the Democrats in the media are saying that it's you know horrible, horrible, and it is it's it's so inconvenient and so unnecessary, and it creates anxiety for so many people.
+Anyway, all the Democrats in the media are saying that it's horrible, horrible.

 I think that's going to be handled in pretty short order for those that are furloughed.

-But all the men and women in ICE, all the border patrol agents think about this.
+But all the men and women in ICE, all the border patrol agents, think about this.

-They'd all need to find new careers if the Democratic Party had their way.
+They all need to find new careers if the Democratic Party had their way.

-Because before the 2018 midterms, they wanted to abolish, and some today, Acasio uh Cortez wants to abolish IC and the things that are being said, you know, when they say manufactured crisis, okay, that's a great term.
+And the things that are being said, you know, when they say manufactured crisis, okay, that's a great term.

-Well, you're gonna meet families that lost loved ones that were killed by illegal immigrants, including the police officer, uh uh police officer sing out in California.
+When you watch, and I hope you will watch tonight, Hannity, well, you're going to meet families that lost loved ones that were killed by illegal immigrants, including the police officer, police officer Singh out in California.

 They lost their 22-year-old son in Knoxville, Tennessee.

-And you're gonna meet other parents, you know.
+And you're going to meet other parents.

-I I don't think it's a manufactured crisis in their lives.
+You know, I don't think it's a manufactured crisis in their lives.

-Uh there is a Center for Disease Control study that shows it's well over 900 a week in terms of opioid heroin deaths that take place, 90% of that of course coming uh across our southern border, which is a big deal.
+There is a Center for Disease Control study that shows it's, well, well over 900 a week in terms of opioid heroin deaths that take place.

 How many of you saw Jim Acosta?